MSGT. JAMES P. KELLEY, WWII/Korea: Survived WW II, Korea; killed in fall

 After World War II Sgt.
 Maj.
 Kelley was assigned to Tianjin, China, not far from Beijing, as the Communist forces of Mao Zedong (formerly Mao Tse-tung) and the ruling Nationalist Kuomintang forces of Chiang Kai-shek ended their wartime alliance against Japan and resumed their own civil war in China.

-The soldier who had survived Guadalcanal, World War II and the Korean Conflict had been taken down by a fall in his barracks.
+The Marine who had survived Guadalcanal, World War II and the Korean Conflict had been taken down by a fall in his barracks.
 He died seven days shy of his 41st birthday and was interred at Fort Leavenworth (Kansas) National Cemetery, Kansas on April 25, 1958.
 His wife, Florence (Busch) Kelley was laid to rest next to him when she died in 1984.

 Links to similar personal stories about Irvington heroes who gave their lives for their country*